Diseases that affect multiple species including humans

-This page contains fact sheets and links to information about specific diseases of current interest which affect animals and can be transmitted to humans, also known as Zoonotic diseases.
+This page contains fact sheets and links to information about specific infectious diseases of current interest which affect animals and can be transmitted to humans, also known as zoonoses.

 Leptospirosis

-Leptospirosis (or ‘lepto’) is caused by Leptospira bacteria and is detected in a wide range of animals.
-Leptospirosis is a zoonosis i.e. the infection can be transferred between animals and humans and represents a WHS hazard particularly to dairy and pig farmers, abattoir workers and veterinarians.
-In humans, one of the severe forms of leptospirosis is also known as Weil’s disease.
+Leptospirosis (or ‘lepto’) is caused by Leptospira bacteria and is detected in a wide range of animals, including humans.
+Leptospirosis represents a potential work health and safety hazard particularly to farmers, abattoir workers and veterinarians.

 Salmonella Enteritidis

-Salmonella Enteritidis (SE) is a variety of salmonella rarely detected in Australia and even rarer in commercial layer hens.
+Salmonella Enteritidis (SE), a rare strain of salmonella bacteria, is occasionally detected in Australia, particularly in egg laying farms.
 SE infection in poultry is unusual in that it can infect hens and be transferred into the egg during its development.
 SE has caused significant disruption to egg industries overseas, and very recently in parts of Australia.

 Salmonellosis in Dairy Cattle

-Salmonellosis is a notifiable disease in Tasmania because of the risk to human health and also because it can cause serious losses on farm.
+Salmonella infection in cattle, also known as Salmonellosis, is a notifiable disease in Tasmania because of the risk to human health and also because it can cause serious losses on farm.
+Salmonella from dairy cattle can be transmitted to humans via handling of animals or consuming animal products from infected animals.